 • Designing either an advocacy or action campaign to make school more like Camp Jones Gulch

-To learn more about this curriculum, please watch the Outdoor Education Project Based Learning Teacher Training video.
+To learn more about this curriculum, please watch the Outdoor Education Project Based Learning Teacher Training video and access the Project Based Learning materials on the San Mateo Outdoor Education Curriculum website.

 Allison Collins